This site is now managed by the Commonwealth Department of Health and Aged Care.

 3065 - Fitzroy

-This is the initial Phase I, first-in-human study of EDV nanocells packaged with SArS-CoV-2 spike protein and alpha galacosylceramide adjuvant (EDV-plasmid-spike-GC) as a COVID-19 vaccine.
+This is the initial Phase I/IIa, first-in-human study of EDV nanocells packaged with SARS-CoV-2 spike protein and alpha galacosylceramide adjuvant (EDV-plasmid-spike-GC) as a COVID-19 vaccine.
 The study follows an open label, non-randomised dose escalation study design across three dose levels, whereby the EDV-plasmid-spike-GC is administered intramuscularly (IM) at a dosage dependent on the cohort in order to assess the safety and tolerability of the vaccine in healthy volunteers 18 years and older.
-A total of 18 participants will be recruited to the study, at 6 per cohort.
-Each cohort follows the same timepoints of dosing on Days 1 and 21, followed by subsequent visits at 28 days, 3 months and 6 months.
+Up to a total of 200 participants will be recruited to the study, at 6 per cohort during dose escalation.
+Each cohort follows the same timepoints of dosing on Days 1 and 21, followed by subsequent visits at 28 days, 2 months, 3 months and 6 months.
 Adverse events and DLT evaluation will occur between Day 1 and 28 in order to assess the safety and tolerability of each dose level before continuing to the next cohort.
 Once a recommended dose level has been identified from one of the cohorts, recruitment will continue until a maximum of 200 participants.

 Key inclusion criteria